+- As your employer, we offer a health plan to:

+- X All employees.
+Eligible employees are: Full-time employees who work 30 hours per week.

+- Some employees.
+Eligible employees are:

+- With respect to dependents:

+- X We do offer coverage.
+Eligible dependents are:

+- Your spouse

+- Children under age 26

+- Disabled dependents of any age

-- As your employer, we offer a health plan to: - ☑ All employees.
-Eligible employees are: - ☐ Some employees.
-Eligible employees are: - With respect to dependents: - ☑ We do offer coverage.
-Eligible dependents are: - $\square$ We do not offer coverage. - ☑ If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages. - \\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
+- We do not offer coverage.

+- X If checked, this coverage meets the minimum value standard, and the cost of this coverage to you is intended to be affordable, based on employee wages.

+- \\ Even if your employer intends your coverage to be affordable, you may still be eligible for a premium discount through the Marketplace.
 The Marketplace will use your household income, along with other factors, to determine whether you may be eligible for a premium discount.
-If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed mid-year, or if you have other income losses, you may still qualify for a premium discount.
+If, for example, your wages vary from week to week (perhaps you are an hourly employee or you work on a commission basis), if you are newly employed midyear, or if you have other income losses, you may still qualify for a premium discount.